 Plan in lots of storage.
 I know everyone says it, but good storage is a must when you’re living with children.
 As much as you try to keep on top of the stuff, there always seems to be too much of it, so I like to keep it contained in cupboards or chests as much as I can.

 Get a shed!
-If you’re lucky enough to have space for a playhouse in the garden, you can put the most visually offensive items in there!For more colourful ideas for kid’s rooms check out our shutter gallery, or visit our Kids’ Rooms & Nurserys Pinterest board.
+If you’re lucky enough to have space for a playhouse in the garden, you can put the most visually offensive items in there!For more colourful ideas for kid’s rooms check out our shutter gallery, or visit our Kids’ Rooms & Nursery Pinterest board.

 All images from Growing Spaces